I’m not sure why, but ever since I was a child Cornflake Wreaths and braided Candy Cane cookies trigger the ultimate of Christmas feelings.

 - Decorate your wreath.
 Mine are traditional, but this is just a jumping off point.
 Create a bow with fruit leather or add multi colored frosting dots to make Christmas lights.

-- Use a different type of cereal.
+- Use a different cereal.
 Don’t feel chained to Cornflakes.
 Cheerios and Rice Krispies work, and I am sure any other cereal you prefer will too.
 I tried this with Chew and they were a little too fragile to form without crumbling, so that is the only one I would stay away from.

 More Christmas cookie ideas: